 The Secondary Node Change procedure described in clause 10.5 can be triggered by both the MN (only for inter-frequency secondary node change) and the SN.
 For secondary node changes triggered by the SN, the RRM measurement configuration is maintained by the SN which also processes the measurement reporting, without providing the measurement results to the MN.

 Measurements can be configured independently by the MN and by the SN (intra-RAT measurements on serving and non-serving frequencies).
-The MN indicates the maximum number of frequency layers and measurement identities that can be used in the SN to ensure that UE capabilities are not exceeded.
+The MN indicates the maximum number of frequency layers and measurement identities of intra-frequency and inter-frequency meaurement that can be used in the SN to ensure that UE capabilities are not exceeded.
+In MR-DC, to assist MN or SN to identify the measurement type, the SN indicates to the MN the list of SCG serving frequencies.
+In NR-DC, the MN indicates also to SN the list of MCG serving frequencies.

 If MN and SN both configure measurements on the same carrier frequency then the configurations need to be consistent (if the network wants to ensure these are considered as a single measurement layer).
 Each node (MN and SN) can configure independently a threshold for the SpCell quality.
 In (NG)EN-DC scenario, when the PCell quality is above the threshold configured by the MN, the UE is still required to perform inter-RAT measurements configured by the MN on the SN RAT (while it's not required to perform intra-RAT measurements); when the PSCell quality is above the threshold configured by the SN, the UE is not required to perform measurements configured by the SN.
 In NR-DC or NE-DC scenario, when the PCell quality is above the threshold configured by the MN, the UE is not required to perform measurements configured by the MN; when the PSCell quality is above the threshold configured by the SN, the UE is not required to perform measurements configured by the SN.

 NOTE: The SN cannot renegotiate the number of frequency layers allocated by the MN in this version of the protocol.